kailash-manasarovar/statement/docs/personal/expenses.md

 ## Hotels

-It is impossible for me to feel safe in Denia.
-I believe my life is in danger in Denia and probably throughout Spain and even beyond.
+It is impossible for me to feel safe in Dénia.
+I believe my life is in danger in Dénia and probably throughout Spain and even beyond.

 I've nowhere else to go however.
 London is complicated.
-I'm going to be homeless when I leave Denia which, for me, is very upsetting and worrying.
+I'm going to be homeless when I leave Dénia which, for me, is very upsetting and worrying.

 I will have to go back to London at least temporarily and this has been an extremely difficult place for me as my parents and brother have consistently downplayed anything that's happened to me over the years as unimportant, or my fault somehow.